avolitty/avolitty-reader/README.md

 `L` is the defined suffix for `signed long int` literals.

-The third argument variable `h` is a pointer to modify the value of the variable `f`.
+The third argument variable `h` is a pointer to modify the value of the variable `g`.

-The variable `f` is a `signed short int` defined as the byte size of each chunked file data result from `AvolittyReaderB()`.
+The variable `g` is a `signed short int` defined as the byte size of each chunked file data result from `AvolittyReaderB()`.

 The default value is `32767` unless a smaller memory buffer is required and `AvolittyReaderB()` defines it as the size of the chunked file data result.

-The fourth argument variable `j` is a pointer to modify an `unsigned char` array to store the chunked file data result.
+The fourth argument variable `k` is a pointer to modify an `unsigned char` array to store the chunked file data result.

 The default value is an empty array and `AvolittyReaderB()` defines it as the bytes from the chunked file data result.

-The array length should match the value of `f` with a default value of `32767`.
+The array length should match the value of `g` with a default value of `32767`.

-The fifth argument variable `l` is a pointer to modify the value of the variable `k`.
+The fifth argument variable `n` is a pointer to modify the value of the variable `l`.

-The variable `k` is a `signed char` defined as the file reading status.
+The variable `l` is a `signed char` defined as the file reading status.

 The default value is `0` and `AvolittyReaderB()` defines it as `1` when the end of the file is reached.